Midwifery License Renewal

 Practicing midwifery without a valid license may lead to disciplinary action against a midwife.

-If you have not renewed your license within 30 days following the expiration date, the Board will notify you by certified mail.
-In addition, your license status will be displayed as “Delinquent” on the Board’s website.
+If you have not renewed your license within 30 days following the expiration date, the Board will notify you by mail.
+In addition, your license status will be displayed as “Delinquent” on the Board's website.

 If a license is renewed more than 30 days following the expiration date, the midwife is required to pay a $50 delinquency fee, in addition to the standard renewal fee.
-If you complete the renewal process within six months of the expiration date, your license will be renewed retroactively.

 A delinquent license may be renewed within five years from the expiration date upon payment of the current and accrued fees and certification of completing the continuing education requirements.